Chapter 9 · Week 11

 This chapter aligns with the following National and State geography standards.

-Element II.4 Physical Systems: Tectonic processes (Ring of Fire) and River systems.
+Element II.4 Physical Systems: Tectonic processes (Ring of Fire), river systems, and natural hazards.

-Element IV.11 Economic Interdependence: Global supply chains and manufacturing.
+Element IV.11 Economic Interdependence: Global supply chains, SEZs, and manufacturing geography.

-SLO 2 Locate significant features (Yangtze, Gobi, Korean Peninsula).
+SLO 2 Locate significant features (Yangtze, Yellow River, Gobi Desert, Korean Peninsula, Taiwan Strait).

-SLO 3 Evaluate the impact of China's economic rise on global trade.
+SLO 3 Evaluate the impact of China's economic rise on global trade and Texas energy exports.

-Critical Thinking Compare authoritarian (China, N. Korea) and democratic (Japan, S. Korea, Taiwan) systems.
+Critical Thinking Compare authoritarian (China, N. Korea) and democratic (Japan, S. Korea, Taiwan) governance systems.